Ashley-Shine/MovieFlix/README.md

 Team Lead: Ashley P - Model Enginering College
 Member 2: Faiza Mujeeb - Model Engineering College

-Project Description
+Project Description:
 This website is designed for movie lovers.
 Based on user-selected interests and the year of release, it suggests movies accordingly.
 The fun twist?
 If you select horror, it might show you a romantic film; choose thriller, and you could get a comedy—intentionally mismatched for a playful experience!

-The Problem (that doesn't exist)
+The Problem (that doesn't exist):
 Suggest movies not accoring to their wishes.Annoys people.

 [How are you solving it?
-Keep it fun!]
+Keep it fun!] :
  To annoy the user, the site intentionally shows mismatched movie suggestions.
 For example, if they select horror, it might display romantic comedies instead.

-Technical Details
+Technical Details:
 Technologies/Components Used
 For Software: